 - Generalised Anxiety Disorder (chronic worry).
 Worry is part and parcel of being human, but when worry occurs most of the time, is intense and gets in the way of living life, it may be classified as Generalised Anxiety Disorder.

 - Post-traumatic stress disorder (PTSD).
 PTSD can develop after experiencing or witnessing a traumatic event.
 Symptoms include emotional distress, unwanted thoughts (e.g., flashbacks), nightmares, hypervigalence, irritability/anger, avoidance, and difficulty concentrating and/or sleeping.
+See our blog on PTSD therapies.

 Depression, dysthymia, and low mood